dc-nrx/GitHubSample/README.md

 While the minimum specifications have been met, there are quite a few things I would love to add on top of them, if there was more time:

 - WebView layout tunes (e.g. a loader)
+- Animations showing fetch operation
 - Extend ViewModel & UI to support filters (sort order, first page).
 The model already supports them.
 - Implement UI tests
-- iPadOS layout.
-While the iOS version of the app works ok, the layout should be very different.
-Most of all, grids instead of lists, and different navigation style.
+- iPadOS-tuned layout.
+While the iOS version of the app works ok, the layout can be significantly enhanced.
+Most of all, I would've used grids instead of lists for repos, and a master-detail navigation style (users list -> user details).
 - Localized and clear error messages
 - Accessibility
 - Network status tracking - e.g. no internet connection. (however, it's somewhat covered with the error messages)
 - WatchOS & MacOS apps. (as all sub-libraries up to `ViewModel`, as well as significant pieces of `UI`, are platform-agnostic)
 - Process some API errors mentioned in the docs that indicate rate limit excess.
 - UIKit version of the app (just for fun, to see how good the SwiftUI-tuned `ViewModel` would power it)
+- Moving response parsing & disc access operations to a background thread.
+However, taking into account the rather limited magnitude of these operations in the app, it might not be quite feasible.